gcgc100/mydotfiles/README.md

 # Features:
 * Automatically check update on github.
 Run git command in .zshrc to pull latest update.
+* Use git submodule to auto download vim plugins.

 #TODO
-* Use git submodule to manage vim plugins.
-So the vim plugins will not in master branch when init.
-Not sure whether vundle can handle this scenario.
+* How enable python3 in vim (mac, ubuntu)